-Contrary to the previous Batman films, in which the Batcave was realized as a combination of a live set and matte paintings (done either by hand or computer), no visual effects were used in this film to show the Batcave.
+Contrary to the previous Batman movies, in which the Batcave was realized as a combination of a live set and matte paintings (done either by hand or computer), no visual effects were used in this movie to show the Batcave.
 The entire Batcave is instead a massive full-scale set.

 The title went through many changes.
 First, it was known as "Batman 5".
 It became "Batman: The Frightening" for a while.
 To prevent script leaks, they were titled "Intimidation Game" to throw off the public, before settling on "Batman Begins".

 (At around nineteen minutes) In a 2012 interview, Christopher Nolan admitted that he invented the line "rub your chest, your arms will take care of themselves", spoken by Henri Ducard (Liam Neeson) after Bruce Wayne (Christian Bale) falls into the frozen lake, and that it has no scientific basis, adding that he imagined "Boy Scouts everywhere freezing to death" because they took the advice literally, thanks to Neeson's convincing delivery.

 Instances with just one or two bats in the shot, (such as the single bat gone astray inside Wayne's mansion), uses real bats, but each scene with a flock of bats had to be done using CGI bats, since it was decided to be too difficult to control that many bats at once.

 The only Batman movie in the Nolan trilogy to utilize "flash fighting".
 Christopher Nolan has said that the idea was to convey Batman's strikingly fast fighting abilities and make him seem quick and a formidable opponent.
 It was not however, utilized in the sequels.